SuperTroye/BambuVideoStream/README.md

 ## Credits
 Much of this work is derived from this thread: https://community.home-assistant.io/t/bambu-lab-x1-x1c-mqtt/489510.

-BIG props to the original creator of this project! https://github.com/SuperTroye/BambuVideoStream
+BIG props to the original creator of this project: https://github.com/SuperTroye/BambuVideoStream